lucylow/Martha_Stewart/README.md

 ## Motivation
 * Algorithms are important in trading
-* Relates to **physic background** where in the finance world, **time scales of nanoseconds/speed of light are important**.
-[Ex.
+* Relates to **physic background** where in the finance world, **time scales of nanoseconds/speed of light are important**: [Ex.
 Goldman Sachs is spending $100 million to shave milliseconds off stock trades](https://www.cnbc.com/2019/08/01/goldman-spending-100-million-to-shave-milliseconds-off-stock-trades.html)

 ---